Wednesday, 8 Jul 2026

 What Makes a Pop Culture Speech Last

-What Makes a Pop Culture Speech Last (Image Credits: Pexels)
+What Makes a Pop Culture Speech Last (Image Credits: Unsplash)

-What Makes a Pop Culture Speech Last (Image Credits: Pexels)
+What Makes a Pop Culture Speech Last (Image Credits: Unsplash)

 Movies are often celebrated for their lasting images, but with the dawn of the Sound Era, the form became an opportunity for great speeches.
 There have been many great monologues delivered over the course of film history, but some have left a lasting mark on our culture that will never fade.
 The speeches listed here span more than eighty years of filmmaking, yet each one still circulates freely online, gets referenced in classrooms, and turns up in conversations during times of political or personal crisis.